The Holy Scriptures

 Salvation and Security

-- We teach that it is the obligation of the saved to witness by life and by word to the truths of Holy Scripture.
-They are to seek to proclaim the Gospel to all mankind and to make disciples from among all nations, baptizing them in the name of the Father, the Son, and the Holy Spirit, and teaching them to observe all things whatsoever He has commanded (Matt 28:18 20; Acts 1:8; 2 Cor 5:19, 20).
+- We teach that Christ commissioned individuals in the church to make disciples from among all nations, to baptize them in the name of the Father, the Son, and the Holy Spirit, and to teach them to observe all things whatsoever He has commanded (Matt 28:18-20; Acts 1:8; 2 Cor 5:19-20).

 The Ministry and Spiritual Gifts